plutov/packagemain/14-go-modules-docker/README.md

 Hi Gophers, My name is Alex Pliutau.

 I want to apologize that I haven't uploaded any videos in the last 2 months.
 I was busy with relocation to Berlin.
 Yes, I changed my job and now I am working as Technical Manager at 24metrics where we're building new-gen product in AdTech using Go for our backend services.
+If you are looking for a job and you want to join my team, check the link below.

 As you may know Go 1.11 includes opt-in feature for versioned modules.
 Before go modules Gophers used dependency managers like `dep` or `glide`, but with go modules you don't need a 3rd-party manager as they are included into standard `go` toolchain.

 Also modules allow for the deprecation of the GOPATH, which was a blocker for some newcomers in Go.

 In this video I am going to demonstrate how to enable go modules for your program and then package it with Docker.
-And you will see how easy is this.
+And you will see how easy it is.

 ## Create a project

-Let's create simple http server which will import logrus package for logging.
+Let's create simple http server which will use logrus package for logging.

 As I said before go modules is an opt-in feature, which can be enabled by setting environment variable `GO111MODULE=on`.